 What you have to survive during a nuclear war

 A nuclear war will probably be if not the shortest but definitely the deadliest wars in human history.
 There will be no going back to normal life after a nuclear war, in fact, life after the nuclear war will be extremely hard.
 A full-blown nuclear war would probably last only a couple of days at best, as countries affected by them will lose most of their electrical infrastructure thus preventing them from launching more retaliatory strikes.
+If you are wondering how to survive a nuclear bomb, then you might be surprised but it will take you a lot of luck to survive one.

 Capital cities and large cities will be the first targets in case of a nuclear war, people living in these areas have a fairly small chance to survive the nuclear attack.
 Any nuclear attack would cripple a country and there will be limited response for search and rescue as most of these once they realize that there is a nuclear attack would rather try and protect their families than anybody else.

 There are people who have survived nuclear blasts which were in close proximity but this is mostly due to luck than any preparation.
-As technology advances so does the arms race and current ballistical missiles will take only a few minutes to reach the other side of the planet.
+As technology advances, so does the arms race and current ballistical missiles will take only a few minutes to reach the other side of the planet.
 While there are early warning systems used for military intelligence there are no warning systems for the civilian population.

 As most people in urban areas live in high rise buildings this could be a potential death trap for many.
 These buildings are not designed to resist the massive shockwave of a nuclear blast and miles around the point of impact ost buildings would be leveled down.